abraham0201gh/liri-node-app/README.md

 	  * Actors in the movie.

 If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
 You'll use the axios package to retrieve data from the OMDB API.
 Like all of the in-class activities, the OMDB API requires an API key.
-You may use trilogy.

 4.	node liri.js do-what-it-says